AlexanderWillner/Jump-to-Date/README.md

 ### After an idea of Martijn Aslander - @resourcerer ###

 v1.0 - 120127
+v2.0 - 171218

 Made by Dieter Kors - @d13t
+Updated for Alfred 3 by Alexander Willner - @AlexWillner

 ## Description ##